Splitting of Girvin-MacDonald-Platzman density wave and the nature of chiral gravitons in fractional quantum Hall effect

 \onecolumngrid

 \begin{quote} { This supplemental material contains certain technical details that are not included in the main text.
-In Sec.~\ref{sec: direct_projection_results} we present the method of and results obtained from direct projection.
+In Sec.~\ref{sec: background} we provide a primer on the Girvin-MacDonald-Platzmann (GMP) and composite-fermion exciton (CFE) modes.
+Then, in Sec.~\ref{sec: direct_projection_results} we present the method of and results obtained from direct projection.
 Energies of the GMP density wave mode obtained from acting the projected density operator on the exact LLL Coulomb ground state are presented in Sec.~\ref{sec: GMP_Coulomb}.
-(In Fig. 3 of the main text we presented GMP energies obtained from acting the projected density operator on the model Laughlin/Jain ground states). } \end{quote} \end{center}
+(In Fig. 3 of the main text we presented GMP energies obtained from acting the projected density operator on the model Laughlin/Jain ground states.).
+Sec.~\ref{sec: disorder_broadening_DSF} displays the effect of disorder-broadening or the resolution of the measurement on the spectral function.
+The last section, Sec.~\ref{sec: DSF_L_geq2_2_5}, presents the dynamical structure factor for total orbital angular momentum $L{\geq}2$ at $\nu{=}2/5$. } \end{quote} \end{center}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\Roman{section}} {\arabic{page}} {S\arabic{table}}